How to look for records of... High Court of Admiralty

 - criminal trials heard by the court of seamen and personnel within the shipping industry accused of piracy, treason, murder, mutiny, desertion, sodomy, insurance fraud, rape, robbery and (after 1807) slaving

 A glossary at the end of the guide will help you understand some of the specialist language of the court as well as some of the broader legal language you will need to be familiar with to make sense of these records.
-Until 1733, however, records of the proceedings in the court, as opposed to evidence gathered, are likely to be in Latin.
+Until 1733, however, records of the proceedings in the court, as opposed to evidence gathered, are likely to be at least partly in Latin.

 2. History of the court